 Community members are asked to maintain six feet of distance between each other.
 Academic classes and common spaces will also promote physical distancing.

-We will use a quarantine plan for those who have been exposed to positive cases or traveled to impacted communities.
+We will isolate positive cases and use a quarantine plan for those who have been exposed to positive cases.

 FLC will support healthy hygiene behaviors by providing adequate supplies, including soap, hand sanitizer with at least 60% alcohol, paper towels, tissues, and no-touch trash cans.